tanukibouwer/gfs-discord-bot/readme.md

 `token.txt` should just contain a Discord bot token and nothing else, and `api.txt` should contain a Google API key and nothing else.
 The bot should then automatically read these files and be able to properly connect with Discord and Youtube.

+Also, in the root folder of this repository is a neat icon you can use for the bot, so have fun with that.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)